ajwahir/cfd/README.md

 # cfd
 ## This project is for code.fun.do ShowCase 2018

-This is a platform for Smart Cognitive and Health Monitoring.
+This is a platform for Smart Health and Cognition Monitoring.
 When, a person is front of the computer and webcam is not in use, we us computer vision techniques monioter a person's mood, pulse rate and track his/her eye-gaze to check if he is distrcted.